Air India Express Flight 812: Accident

 Television footage from shortly after the crash showed the remains of the aircraft on fire and lying on its belly with smoke rising from the wreckage.
 The minister also stated that weather conditions were normal with a visibility of 3.7 mi, and said wind conditions were calm with no rain at the time of the crash.
 A drizzle started only after the accident.

+With 158 deaths, the crash, at the time, had the highest number of fatalities involving the 737 family, which would later be outnumbered by the crash of Ukraine International Airlines Flight 752, Jeju Air Flight 2216 and Lion Air Flight 610, which killed 176, 179 and 189 people aboard, respectively.
+The crash of Flight 812 remains the fourth deadliest air disaster in India's history behind Air India Flight 855, Air India Flight 171, and the 1996 Charkhi Dadri mid-air collision.